Introductory To Beginner’s World Online Education Series.

 Got concerns of losing money?
 Wanna avoid scams or fraud?

 Topic # 1 Newbie Scams To Be Aware Of

-First hand I witness a friend whose 84 year old mother was schemed & manipulated out of money.
-Her lifestyle and savings was being systematically hijacked by that of her very own children and some of their friends, whose role was to care for their aging mother.
+First hand I witness a friend whose 84-year-old mother was schemed & manipulated out of money.
+Her lifestyle and savings were being systematically hijacked by that of her very own children and some of their friends, whose role was to care for their aging mother.

 The reality of this mother’s life’s

 This is a story of a mother’s experience being confused by family and was heartfelt beyond words for me.

 I was privileged to learn about this mother’s loss & the relentless attitudes of her children at poorly protecting their own mother’s financial planning to the extent her funeral & cemetery arrangements was tainted.

 Sad as it was, following a series of other financial scams the 84-year-old mother found it tough to believe her children were scourging her of her life’s savings even while alive, going beyond her documented wishes set forth in her will for them…